FAQ

 How to Push Through

-- Talk to the teacher.
+• Talk to the teacher.
 During the designated question time, tell them what you're experiencing.
-They've heard it all before and can offer specific, practical guidance.
+They have heard it all before and can offer specific, practical guidance within the course.

-- Tomorrow will be different.
-One of the few things I can promise: how you feel on Day 3 is not how you'll feel on Day 5.
+• Tomorrow will be different.
+One of the few things I can reliably say: how Day 3 feels is not how Day 5 feels.

 My Experience

 During my first course, I spent most of Day 3 planning my departure.
 I calculated bus schedules, rehearsed my exit conversation, and convinced myself I was making a rational decision.
 I didn't leave.
-Day 4, the technique changed, and I understood why the first three days had been necessary.
+On Day 4, Vipassana proper was introduced, and I understood why the first three days had been necessary.

 I'm now on my sixth course.
 Each one has had moments where I wanted to leave.
 Each one has been worth staying for.
-The urge to quit is not a sign that something is wrong — it's a sign that the practice is challenging you at exactly the level it should.
+The urge to quit is not a sign that something is wrong; it tends to be part of how the first few days go.